 For the motoric account, we imagine that cs-system trajectories are canonical: the cs-systems associated with elided words are in fact selected, but gm-systems in the gm-domains of these cs-systems are not selected.
-This account is "motoric" because ellipsis is understood as the non-selection of gestural-motoric systems.
-In contrast, for the syntactic account, we imagine that cs-systems associated with the elided words are not selected, and hence a non-canonical cs-trajectory.
+This account is "motoric" because ellipsis is understood as the non-selection of gestural-motoric systems; it can be construed as m-gating applied to particular systems.
+In contrast, for the syntactic account, we imagine that cs-systems associated with the elided words are not selected, and hence the cs-trajectory is non-canonical.

 To see how motoric and syntactic accounts differ, lets consider the gapping ellipsis Al drank coffee first and tea second, shown below.
-In the motoric account, [Al]{N} and [drank]{V} are promoted to selection in epoch (e1).
-At a later epoch (e2), [Al]{N} and [drank]{V} are once again promoted to selection.
-However,
+In both accounts, [Al]{N} and [drank]{V} are promoted to selection and

-10 These phenomena are of course very complicated and hence the treatments presented here are necessarily incomplete.
+&lt;sup>10 These phenomena are of course very complicated and hence the treatments presented here are necessarily incomplete.
 The goal is to illustrate the general applicability of the o/el framework, rather than establish a definitive understanding of the phenomena.
 Moreover, the analyses conducted are of coherence intuitions that are my own, and without further empirical work there is no guarantee that my intuitions correspond to intuitions which other speakers may have.
 I can only hope that there is no great disparity between my intuitions and those which are normal among native speakers.
 The reliance I have on AI and Bo, drinks and eats, and coffee, tea, and granola, is a potential problem as well, to the extent that proper names, simple/habitual tense-aspect ambiguity, and mass nouns could lead to abnormal coherence intuitions in various contexts.

-the gm-domains associated with these cs-systems are not re-excited (or alternatively, are excited but do not reach selection-level).
+demoted, prior to epoch (e1).
+For the motoric account, at a later epoch (e2), [Al]{N} and [drank]{V} are once again promoted to selection.
+However, the gm-domains associated with these cs-systems are not re-excited (or alternatively, are excited but do not reach selection-level).
 In contrast, in the syntactic account we hypothesize that [Al]{N} and [drank]{V} remain excited during the later epoch (e2) but are not re-promoted to selection level.